-The Company is a public limited company incorporated and domiciled in Jersey, whose shares are publicly traded on the Main Market of the London Stock Exchange.
+The Company is a public limited company incorporated and domiciled in Jersey, whose shares are publicly traded on the London Stock Exchange as a Shell Company (Equity Shares).
 The Company is the parent company of Acceler8 Ventures Subco Limited (a private company under the laws of Jersey with registered number 134587), and together form the "Group".